GWU-DBMS-For-Analytics/Maini_Evana_Twitter_Spark/README.md

 Q2: Which users tweet the most?

-Q3: Find the top 5 twitter users that are mentioned the most.
+Q3: Which Twitter users have the highest tweet to retweet ratio?

 Q4: How many statuses mention the phrase “SpaceX”?